 - Your application is not approved until you get your voucher in the mail.

-- Bring the voucher and $27 copay with you on the day of the surgery.
+- Bring the voucher and $27 copay to the vet's office —on or before the day of the surgery.

 Who do I call for more information?

-Click here to learn about other organizations that offer low-cost spay & neuter options in Vermont.
+- Other organizations that offer low-cost spay & neuter options in Vermont

 Click here to get the monthly invoice for VSNIP.